Bristol Link with Beira has launched an urgent appeal to support Beira in mitigating the effects of the virus.

 Matacuane Primary School in Beira was badly destroyed during the Cyclone in March.
 Bristol Link with Beira has been working with the school for over 10 years and in August put £15,000 of its fundraising to help support the school together with a £10,000 grant from Bristol and District Rotary Club.
 A team of 4 volunteers from Team Rubicon UK spent 3 weeks in Beira supervising construction works.
 Whilst working on the school, the team were also able to repair a community centre for Amai Massane.

 Bristol Link with Beira is now working with The BioFactory, as part of an Innovate UK project “Turning Poo into Power”, to convert human waste into fuel used for cooking, replacing the harmful charcoal fires that are currently used.
-The pilot project will be installed at Matacuane Primary School, to provide fuel for a kitchen on site to provide school meals.
+The pilot project will be installed in Beira, to provide fuel for a kitchen on site to provide meals locally.

 Schools in Bristol are linked with schools in Beira and have benefited from teacher exchanges.
 Children from both cities are encouraged to understand the lives of each other through projects supported by the BLB and volunteer placements.
 A Mozambican storyteller, has been regular visitor to Bristol, working with schools, choirs and other groups telling stories and teaching songs.